-On my first day, Ollie had ordered my colleagues, AA and Gordon, to sit down with me and go over everything.
+On my first day, Ollie had told my colleagues, AA and Gordon, to sit down with me and go over everything.
 AA and Gordon were two of the most ambitious young men I had ever met, both putting in fourteen hours a day and screening calls from their fiancées.
 They never had time for me.
 None of my colleagues had time for me.
 Sometimes when I entered the floor in the mornings, they didn’t even look up to say ‘hello’.

 A few weeks after starting the job, I had stomach-ache on Sunday nights.
 I was nervous in the mornings and jittery throughout the day.
 I particularly hated the telephones.
 They rang all the time and I was often on two or three calls simultaneously, making it up as I went along, while the paper piles grew around me.
 I had to stand to see out the window.

 The situation was unsustainable and, although I was ashamed of my failure, I confessed to my friend Jim in the Conran Shop one Saturday afternoon while we were looking for a glass coffee table for his new flat.

 ‘I wish you had come to me sooner, he said.
 ‘You are too thin and you smell of nicotine.’